By Jim Rowland

 SLF always deliver, and they did again tonight with some nice twists in the set, and in ’16 Shots’, an indication that there’s some great new material on the way.
 But let’s not forget the massive contribution that Eddie & The Hot Rods made to making this a cracking night all round.

-- Stiff Little Fingers play Bearded Theory’s Spring Gathering in Walton-On-Trent on Thursday 23 May, the Waterside Theatre in Aylesbury on Saturday 25 May, the Plug in Sheffield on Sunday 26 May, the Assembly in Leamington Spa on Tuesday 28 May, the Hardwick Live festival on Saturday 17 August and KK’s Steel Mill in Wolverhampton on Tuesday 20 August.
+- Stiff Little Fingers play Bearded Theory’s Spring Gathering in Walton-On-Trent on Thursday 23 May, the Waterside Theatre in Aylesbury on Saturday 25 May, the Plug in Sheffield on Sunday 26 May, the Assembly in Leamington Spa on Tuesday 28 May, King George’s Hall in Blackburn on Friday 16 August, the Hardwick Live festival on Saturday 17 August, The Tivoli in Buckley on Sunday 18 August, KK’s Steel Mill in Wolverhampton on Tuesday 20 August, the Guildhall in Gloucester on Wednesday 21 August and the Academy in Dublin on Friday 23 August.
 They then headline CHSq at Belfast’s Custom House Square, with special guests New Model Army, Therapy? and The Toy Dolls, on Saturday 24 August.

 - All content © Über Rock.
 Not to be reproduced in part or in whole without the express written permission of Über Rock.